EV Residential Charging Program

 -

 Chargers installed on or before Jan.
-27, 2021, are not eligible for the Make-Ready incentives from the EV Charging Program, but are still eligible to receive the Off-Peak Charging credit.
+27, 2021, are not eligible for the Make-Ready incentives from the EV Charging Program.
 Chargers installed after Jan.
 27, 2021, may be eligible for Make-Ready incentives depending upon compliance with the program requirements.

 -

 Yes.
-If you move, your current application will be automatically disenrolled when your PSE&G account is closed.
-If your new address is within PSE&G’s electric service territory, you can apply for all program incentives at the new address after your new PSE&G electric account is created.
-To be approved for incentives, you will need to inform us in writing, either in your application or by emailing PSEG-Electric.Vehicles@pseg.com, that you are moving your charger.
-If you do not inform us as such, we will detect the duplicate charger information, and your application will not be approved.
+You may bring your charger with you when you move.
+If your new address is within our electric service territory, you can re-apply for all program incentives after your new PSE&G electric account is created.
+Please note, you must wait one full billing cycle before submitting a new application, as it takes approximately one month for the EV portal to recognize your new account number.
+To ensure your application is approved, please notify us in writing – either within your application or by emailing PSEG-Electric.Vehicles@pseg.com – that you are relocating your charger.
+If this information is not provided, the system may detect duplicate charger details, and your application will not be approved.

 -